dcos/dcos-docs/1.9/administration/installing/high-availability-setup.md

 Similarly, most DC/OS services use ZooKeeper (or etcd, consul, etc) for scheduler leader election and state storage.
 For this to be effective, service schedulers should be connected to the ZooKeeper ensemble via a highly available, low-latency network link.

 ## Routing
 DC/OS networking requires a unique address space.
 Cluster entities cannot share the same IP address.
-For example, apps and DC/OS agents must have unique address spaces.
+For example, apps and DC/OS agents must have unique IP addresses.

 All IP addresses should be routable within the cluster.

 # Multi-AZ Recommendations
 Here are recommendations for specific multi-AZ configurations.

 **Important:** A typical DC/OS cluster has all master and agent nodes in the same zone.
-None of the following hybrid cloud and multi-DC setups have been explicitly tested or verified by Mesosphere.
+None of the following multi-AZ setups have been explicitly tested or verified by Mesosphere.

 ## Single-zone masters and cross-zone agents within a region
 All DC/OS masters are present in a single zone, but the agents can span multiple zones within that region.